 • 1 lb Italian Sausage, The “Hot” variety

-• 1 medium head garlic, 10 large cloves, peeled and minced or pressed
+• 1 head of garlic, about 10 large cloves, peeled and minced or pressed

 • 1 kale bundle, leaves stripped and chopped (6 cups)